• Skip to primary navigation

 • Poke cake: When baked, take the cake out of the oven and prick it all over with a toothpick.

 • Cool completely in the dish.
-Cut the cake into squares, remove carefully from the baking dish and sprinkle with icing sugar.
+Cut the cake into squares, remove carefully from the baking dish, and sprinkle with confectioner's sugar.
 Decorate with orange wedges if you wish.

 Notes

-1. A digital kitchen scale will give you the most precise measure ensuring the best bake possible (Amazon affiliate link).
+1. Measurements: A digital kitchen scale will give you the most precise measure, ensuring the best bake possible (the Amazon affiliate link opens in a new tab).

 Nutrition